Coalfire-CF/terraform-azurerm-sentinel/README.md

 ## Description

 This module deploys Sentinel and configures it with a Log Analytics Workspace.
+Sentinel can only be connected to one Log Analytics Workspace.
 This repo also contains a PowerShell Script to set table log retention periods and KQL example queries.

 This module is used in the [Coalfire-Azure-RAMPpak](https://github.com/Coalfire-CF/Coalfire-Azure-RAMPpak) FedRAMP Framework.